favallone20/roblab_ws/src/ex3_kinematics/kinematics_action/Readme.md

 This package implements an example of computation of inverse kinematics with ros action

 ## Setup
-An example launch file IKAction.launch is provided which launchs three nodes:
+An example launch file IKAction.launch is provided which launches three nodes:

 roslaunch kinematics_action IKAction.launch